 Notes

-- Make sure to use low-sodium soy sauce and low-sodium broth or else the dish will be too salty.
+- Use low-sodium soy sauce and broth, or the dish will be too salty.

 - The soy sauce will add all the salt this dish needs.